 Compare the best UK savings account interest rates across easy access, notice accounts, fixed-term bonds, regular savers, and Cash ISAs.
-Find the highest AER for your cash.
-Updated regularly.
+Updated regularly to help you find the highest AER for your cash.
+FSCS protected up to £120,000.

 FSCS protected: Savings up to £120,000 per person, per bank are protected by the Financial Services Compensation Scheme.